 We know every cat is an individual and will combine acupuncture with massage, herbs, food therapy, supplements and medications as an individual prescription to suit your cat and their lifestyle.

-What to expect during your pets acupuncture session
+What to expect: pet acupuncture & biomechanics session

 At your pets first acupuncture consultation we will go through your pets full medical history, review diet, medications, supplements, exercise and lifestyle.
 For musculoskeletal complaints we will watch your pet walk and do a musculoskeletal and biomechanical examination in addition to a veterinary examination.
 We will then formulate a treatment plan.

-Treatment includes acupuncture, massage, fascial work, stretches, osteopathic and/or chiropractic releases, rehabilitation exercises, lifestyle advice and in some cases medication, supplements and dietary advice.
+Treatment includes acupuncture and/or laser acupuncture, osteopathic and/or chiropractic releases, massage, fascial work, stretches, rehabilitation exercises, lifestyle advice and in some cases medication, supplements and dietary advice.
 Most new patients are seen once a week or fortnight for 3 sessions.
 For ongoing conditions maintenance sessions may be monthly to three monthly or as required for some patients.

-Some patients take 1-2 sessions to accustom to the new treatment.
-Combined with massage (and treats) the first session can be an enjoyable experience for your pet.
-Some pets absolutely love it!
-Often pets are very relaxed once the needles are placed.
-Owners will usually report their pet slept very deeply following the session (for up to 24 hours after treatment).
+Owners will usually report their pet slept very deeply following the session (for up to 24 hours after treatment!).
 For needle phobic pets we can use laser acupuncture instead of needles or use hands-on osteopathic treatments.

 Dr Aish also loves to extend the treatment by teaching owners how to use massage and acupressure techniques specific for their dogs or cats condition for ongoing home care.
-Many owners and pets both enjoy their 'homework' sessions.
+You may also be given home rehabilitation exercises specific for your pet.
+Most owners and pets both enjoy their 'homework' sessions.

 Holistic Vet Care

 Vets at Home use an integrated approach to Veterinary Care.
 We use a variety of approaches to care for your pet depending on what will work best for the pet, owner and circumstances.
-Dr Aish Ryan is certified in Veterinary acupuncture and has further training in Chinese Herbal Medicine, Diet formulation, Food Therapy (food as medicine) and Massage including Tui Na chinese massage for animals.
+Dr Aish Ryan has a graduate diploma in animal biomechanical medicine, certified in Veterinary acupuncture and has further training in Chinese Herbal Medicine, Food Therapy (food as medicine) and Massage including Tui Na chinese massage for animals.
 Dr Aish has also completed courses in the human applied kinesiology technique QRA and is working to adapt this technique for veterinary use.
-These treatment modalities can also be integrated into a western treatment plan.
+These treatment modalities can also be integrated into a western veterinary medicine treatment plan.

 Vets at Home